The Climbing Shoe Rubber Comparison

 Vibram is the king of mountaineering rubber and has been since 1937.
 The company was born after several friends of the company’s founder, Vitale Bramani, died in a mountaineering expedition in the Italian Alps.
 He thought that poor quality footwear was partly to blame for his friends deaths, so spend the next two years developing a high-quality rubber that would be reliable, in even the toughest terrain.

 It wasn’t until 1988 that the company introduced Vibram Grip, its rubber specially designed for free climbing.
-Ever since then the line has been improved and expanded to meet modern climbing needs.
+Ever since then the world has been blessed with many Vibram climbing shoes.

 Vibram Xs Grip – A performance rubber that’s designed to help you climb at your best on any rock surface.
 Semi-stiff in nature, Xs Grip can be found on a range of La Sportiva, Scarpa and Tenaya shoes and is favoured by some big names including Chris Sharma and Jimmy Webb.